ChingMaoJin/Cryptography/README.md

 # Cryptography - Letter Frequency Analysis
-This repository shows how I apply letter frequency analysis for decrypting the cipher text.
+This branch shows how I apply letter frequency analysis for decrypting the weakly encrypted plaintext.
 It's based on the English Letter Frequency.
 Futher details on how I decrypt the ciphertext can be found on the report named "22013213_MaoJin_Ching_ReportA1"

 # Executing the file
 On terminal: python LetterFreqAnalysis.py